IgrikXD/Easy-SDR/Antenna Mini-Whip/README.md

 # Antenna Mini-Whip

-Easy and quick building of active PA0RDT Mini-Whip antenna ([TH component group](./TH)) or RA0SMS Mini-Whip antenna ([SMD component group](./SMD/EasyEDA)).
-Module includes schematic (EasyEDA) and PCB files (EasyEDA, Sprint layout).
+An easy and quick building of active PA0RDT Mini-Whip antenna ([TH component group](./TH)) or RA0SMS Mini-Whip antenna ([SMD component group](./SMD/EasyEDA)).
+The module includes schematic (EasyEDA) and PCB files (EasyEDA, Sprint layout).
 Based on the submitted files, you can independently manufacture a PCB or order its production at the factory.
 The antenna consists of the antenna itself and power feed unit (PFU).
 In turn, I developed PCB for the independently manufacturing based on the existing circuit.
 As a result, the self-made manufacture of the antenna is cheaper than buying a ready-made module.

 ## Current development progress:
 [![Progress](https://img.shields.io/badge/Antenna%20Mini--Whip%20%28TH%29-tested-green.svg)](https://easyeda.com/igor.nikolaevich.96/Antenna_Mini_Whip-d8935f151d3a4221a9a3aacae3acdb65) [![Progress](https://img.shields.io/badge/version-5.8.EE-blue.svg)](./TH/EasyEDA)